The PT2399 Delay Dev Kit is a great way to get started experimenting with the PT2399 Echo Processor IC!

 - The PT2399 Echo IC was designed to mimic old-school analog BBD delay with modern digital sampling technology.
 Repeats degrade at higher delay lengths.
 Shorter “echoes” result in a very natural well-filtered reproduction of your synth/guitar tone.

-- PCBs are professionally manufactured in the USA by Imagineering, based out of Elk Grove Village, IL, and designed here at Synthrotek.
+- PCBs are designed here at Synthrotek.
 PCB silkscreen, through-hole components with careful on-board placement, and wire-tension relief holes were designed with the DIYer in mind!

 - PCB Dimensions: 3.125″ x 1.375″